 - Saturdays 11:30am to 1:00pm is open mat.

 Third, these are our core principles that define our culture:

 - We don’t care about your athletic background.
 It’s probably useless anyways: Size, gender, fitness level, and your life experiences makes no difference to us.
 You will notice that none of that matters very quickly.

 - We do not train children.
 We are an adult facility only.

 - Training with the Uniform (Gi) is the only way to learn: The art was founded by adopting the use of the Judo Uniform (aka Gi or Kimono).
 Over the years, the uniform has evolved from the Judo Gi to a specific style for our art.
-We believe that wearing the uniform is the only way to learn Brazilian Jiu Jitsu.
+Thus a white, black, or blue Gi is required.

 - Competition is the best benchmark of progress: We pride ourselves on being competitors.
 Tournament participation is the ultimate test of your physical skills, emotional fortitude, and mental preparation.
 But, while we can attest that growth can come from competition, we also understand that it is not for everyone.
 We encourage it, but do not force it.

 - Dedicated practice is the only chance for success: Learning Brazilian Jiu Jitsu takes time, energy, and patience.
 There are moments of extreme frustration and overwhelming exhilaration.
 It is a commitment to deep disciplined practice of Brazilian Jiu Jitsu that is the cornerstone of the lifestyle.